alexey-martynov/alexey-martynov.github.io/_posts/2026-08-05-complex-latex-usage.md

   ```

 * Figures and tables might not fit the slide.
 This requires careful
-  formatting to achieve proper look in textbook and presentation.
+  formatting to achieve proper look in the textbook and the
+  presentation.

-* When figures and tables in presentation should be shown
+* When figures and tables inserted into the presentation which should
-  progressively (Beamer has word "overlay" for this) this feature
+  be shown progressively (Beamer has word "overlay" for this) this
-  collides with textbook: to construct overlays Beamer uses "overlay
+  feature collides with textbook: to construct overlays Beamer uses
-  spec" (in angle brackets) and special commands like `\pause`,
+  "overlay spec" (in angle brackets) and special commands like
-  `\only<>` and so on.
-To handle this in texbook such commands should
+  `\pause`, `\only<>` and so on.
+To handle this in texbook such
-  be defined as doing nothing.
-This effectively produces final
+  commands should be defined as doing nothing.
+This effectively
-  figure.
-But overlay spec is much harder to handle so it just can be
+  produces final figure.
+But overlay spec is much harder to handle so
-  avoided.
+  it just can be avoided.

 ### Handouts

 The biggest underestimated feature of presentation programs is Presenter
 Notes.
-The presentation is not a textbook and is not an
+The presentation is not a textbook and not an article.
+Placing
-article.
-Placing too much text to it makes a "slidument" instead of
+too much text to it makes a "slidument" instead of presentation.
+A
-presentation.
-A good presentation only has illustrative material and
+good presentation only has illustrative material and absolutely
-absolutely required definitions because presentation is created to
+required definitions because presentation is created to assist speaker.
-assist speaker.

-In such case it is relatively easy to forget to speak about some
+In such case it is relatively easy to forget to talk about some
 important aspects and corner cases especially when talking about
 presentation's topic once a year.
 Presenter notes allow to inform
 speaker about such things.
 The PowerPoint has this, Apple Keynote has
-this and Beamer offer's this.
+this and Beamer offers this.

 The notes are inserted to slide via `\note{text}` command.
 To turn on
 presenter notes the commands